Inflammation and Arthritis

 The goals of treatment are to:

-- Maintain joint movement and muscle strength through physical therapy and exercise
+- Maintain joint movement, muscle strength and overall function through physical therapy and exercise

 - Decrease stress on the joints by using braces, splints, or canes as needed